Codyz/dscaptstone/README.md

 ### Modeling small-scale turbulence in Large Eddy Simulations using Deep Learning

 #### Problem Statement:
 Turbulence modeling remains one of the biggest challenges in engineering today, and has impacts ranging from aerodynamics to climate modeling.
 A plane cannot fly without jet propulsion and your car consumes the amount of fuel it does partly due to its aerodynamic properties.
+The image below shows fluid turbulence including several eddys (swirls).

 <p align="center">
 <img src="Images/Turbulence.png" style="display: block; margin: auto;" height="150" width="250" />